fmerg/pymerkle/dev/rst-files/merkle-proofs.rst

 .. _Proof: https://pymerkle.readthedocs.io/en/latest/pymerkle.core.html#pymerkle.core.prover.Proof

+.. note:: Once generated, it is impossible to discern whether a `Proof`_ object
+    is the result of an audit or a consistency proof request.

 The inscribed fields are self-explanatory.
 Among them, *provider* refers to the Merkle-tree's uuid whereas *hash-type*, *encoding*, *raw-bytes* and *security* encapsulate the tree's fixed